 Go Outdoor Ice Skating

-One of the best and picture perfect spots to go ice skating in Chicago is McCormick Tribune Ice Rink right in front of the Bean which opens November 18.
+One of the best and picture perfect spots to go ice skating in Chicago is the McCormick Tribune Ice Rink right in front of The Bean.
 Admission is free, but online reservations are required.

-Another another option is the skating ribbon at Maggie Daley Park which has a path twice the length of a lap around a traditional skating rink also opens November 18.
-Advance reservations are recommended.
+Another popular option is the skating ribbon at Maggie Daley Park which has a path twice the length of a lap around a traditional skating rink.
+Tickets will be released on a rolling basis at (noon) every 2 weeks.

 Here is a list of the best outdoor ice skating rinks in Chicago with hours, prices and other information.